csail-csg/riscy-OOO/README.md

     The Bluespec compiler uses the shared library `libgmp.so.3`, but Ubuntu does not provide this version of the library.
 To fix this, we can just creat a link for `libgmp.so`:

         $ cd /usr/lib/x86_64-linux-gnu # the folder containing libgmp.so, this is the path for ubuntu; the path may be different for other OS
-        $ ln -s libgmp.so libgmp.so.3
+        $ sudo ln -s libgmp.so libgmp.so.3

 - Get dependencies for RISC-V toolchain and connectal.

         $ sudo apt-get install autoconf automake autotools-dev curl libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev device-tree-compiler pkg-config python-ply

-- Clone the repo and get all the submodules.
+- Clone this `riscy-OOO` repo and get all the submodules.

         $ cd <place you want to put this repo>
         $ git clone https://github.com/csail-csg/riscy-OOO.git